spadettomattia/react-tunnels/README.md

-# @spam - React Tunnels
+# @matspa - React Tunnels

 Render React components in placeholders that are placed somewhere else in the component tree.

 - ⚠️ This is a fork of original [react-tunnels](https://www.npmjs.com/package/react-tunnels) with new **React v18 context API**

 ## Install

 ```
-yarn add @spam/react-tunnels
+yarn add @matspa/react-tunnels
 ```

 ### Why

 There is a common use case in React apps where you want to define a `Layout` where the content of some elements is defined by `children` components.
 For example, you want to define `Layout` just once and reuse it for every page but it has a breadcrumb whose steps depend on `children` components.
-This tiny library allows you to define *tunnels* to render from an element to whatever another element in the App, even elements located on top of the tree.
-It's like `Portal` but the target is a *component* instead of a *DOM element*.
+This tiny library allows you to define _tunnels_ to render from an element to whatever another element in the App, even elements located on top of the tree.
+It's like `Portal` but the target is a _component_ instead of a _DOM element_.

 ## Usage